Discover French Polynesia : The pearl of Tahiti

 Hooped: a hooped pearl is characterized by the presence of at least one concentric circle located beyond the upper or lower third of the pearl, whatever its shape.
 Pearls with colored rings are not considered hooped.

-Finally, the surface category is determined by the combination of two physical characteristics: the condition of the surface and the intensity of the lustre.
+Finally, the surface category is determined by the combination of two physical characteristics: surface condition and luster intensity.
 The pearl must present a pearly layer at least 0.8 mm thick, continuous over at least 80% of the surface, and must not reveal the nucleus, even by transparency.
 Grading ranges from category "A" (pearl with no imperfections, excellent luster) to category "D" (pearl with low luster and slight imperfections over more than 60% of its surface, with a tolerance of no more than 20% deep imperfections and/or white pitting).
 Excellent luster corresponds to total reflection of light, giving it a mirror-like effect.
 On the other hand, a pearl without luster has a matte appearance.
 On close examination, the level of perfection and luster are easily identifiable to the naked eye.
 Some colors stand out best on fair skin, others on duller skin.
 It's a good idea to try pearls on in daylight to determine which color suits you best, but also to identify surface imperfections and luster levels, and to better appreciate the beauty of your future pearl.

 Any product that doesn't meet these criteria is considered to be scrap and is not allowed to be sold.
 But while grading is a precise tool, it is unfortunately not taught to pearl sellers, nor is its application monitored by local authorities.
 It can therefore be interpreted differently on each pearl farm and, a fortiori, in each store.
 And since the price depends on this evaluation, the same pearl may be appraised differently from one store to another, depending on the owner's experience and professional ethics.
 So use your observation, patience and curiosity to find the pearl of your dreams at an appropriate and reasonable price.